-20.1.
-Misdemeanor. -- Any person who by himself/herself, by his/her servant or agent, or as the servant or agent of another person commits any of the acts enumerated in § 17 or violates any other provision of this Act shall be guilty of a Class misdemeanor and upon conviction shall be punished by a fine not less than \$ nor more than \$, or by imprisonment for not less than nor more than, or both fine and imprisonment.
+19.1.
+Assessment of Penalties Any person who by himself or herself, by his or her serv ant or ager nt, or as the e ser vant or agent of another person commits any of the acts enumerated ina civil penalty of: § 22 may be assessed by the a. not less than \$ nor more than \$ for a first violation,